Inflectra/rapise-documentation/docs/Guide/vstest.md

         arguments: 'install Rapise.TestAdapter -Version $(RapiseTestAdapterVersion)'
     ```

-In the pipeline settings set **RapiseTestAdapterVersion** variable to the Rapise.TestAdapter version you want to install (e.g. 1.0.11).
+In the pipeline settings, set the **RapiseTestAdapterVersion** variable to the Rapise.TestAdapter version you want to install (e.g. 1.0.11).

 ![RapiseTestAdapterVersion Variable](./img/rapise_testadapter_version.png)